Bagheli language: Classification

-A language belonging to the Eastern Hindi subgroup, Bagheli is one of the languages designated as a 'dialect of Hindi' by the Indian Census Report of 2011.
+A language belonging to the Eastern Hindi subgroup, Bagheli is one of the languages designated as a dialect of Awadhi by the Indian Census Report of 2011.
 Bagheli is a regional language used for intra-group and inter-group communication.

 George Abraham Grierson in his Linguistic Survey of India classified Bagheli under Eastern Hindi.
 The extensive research conducted by local specialist Dr.Bhagawati Prasad Shukla is commensurate with Grierson's classification.
 Ethnologue cites Godwani, Kumhari and Rewa as dialects of Bagheli.
 According to Shukla, the Bagheli language has three varieties: